-To sign up for this free event, click here.
+To sign up for this free event in San Francisco, click here.

 There will be free admission and ample on-site parking with convenient BART-MUNI access.
 (Embarcadero Bart Station and Muni Light Rail number E heading south from the Ferry Building.)